 Compensation Committee.
-Our Compensation Committee currently consists of Robert F. Schultz (Chairman), Richard T. Ramos, John M. Schultz and Jeffrey C. Smith.
-Our board of directors has evaluated the independence of the members of our Compensation Committee and has affirmatively determined that Messrs.
-Ramos and Smith are "independent" under NASDAQ Stock Market rules and also satisfy the additional independence standards under NASDAQ Stock Market rules for compensation committee service.
+Our Compensation Committee currently consists of Robert F. Schultz (Chairman), Deborah A. Golden, Jerry L. McDaniel, Richard T. Ramos, John M. Schultz and Jeffrey C. Smith.
+Our board of directors has evaluated the independence of the members of our Compensation Committee and has affirmatively determined that Ms. Golden and Messrs.
+McDaniel, Ramos and Smith are "independent" under NASDAQ Stock Market rules and also satisfy the additional independence standards under NASDAQ Stock Market rules for compensation committee service.
 As noted above under "-Director Independence," our board of directors has determined that Messrs.
 R. Schultz and J. Schultz do not qualify as independent directors under NASDAQ Stock Market rules.
-We are relying on the phase-in schedule under NASDAQ Stock Market rules for companies listing on NASDAQ in connection with their initial public offering, which requires: (i) one member satisfy the independence requirements at the time of listing; (ii) a majority of the members satisfy the independence requirements within 90 days of listing; and (iii) all members satisfy the independence requirements within one year of listing.
+We are relying on the phase-in schedule under NASDAQ Stock Market rules for companies listing on NASDAQ in connection with their initial public offering, which requires: (i) one member satisfy the independence requirements at the time of listing; (ii) a majority of the members satisfy the independence requirements within one year of listing.